introdh/intro-dh-klim96/ReadingResponses.md

 >UNCLEAR: "As 'findings,' not 'interpretations,' they have about them a deceptive simplicity, a simplicity or finality that appears to render them 'uninteresting' to scholars conditioned to reject the idea of a closed argument."

-This quote is in reference to John Burrows's analysis of Jane Austen's works; I am not sure what Jockers is explaining in terms of simplicity and the difference between findings and interpretations.
+This quote is in reference to John Burrows's analysis of Jane Austen's works; I am not sure what Jockers is saying about simplicity and the difference between findings and interpretations.

 ### 2017-09-25: Topic modeling I